howdocom/howdo-slate/source/index.html.md

 There are several models to reference in order to understand the time need to see an impact on a company’s core business.
 The three horizons of growth model, corporate accelerators exist around “horizon 3”.

-[WP IMPORT: BLOCKQUOTE] “Horizon 3 are much more flexible in their initiatives and their timeframes for contribution might be more in the 5-12 year timeframe.”
+> “Horizon 3 are much more flexible in their initiatives and their timeframes for contribution might be more in the 5-12 year timeframe.”
 (McKinsey, Podcast)

 In their report, “Incubators, Accelerators, Venturing, and More”, BCG suggests a 4-10 year timeframe for results from a incubator/accelerator.
 (Note:  BCG includes accelerators are included in the business incubation segment of this diagram)